Lightning-AI/pytorch-lightning/docs/source/fabric/fundamentals/convert.rst

     lightning run model path/to/train.py

-or use the :meth:`~lightning_fabric.fabric.Fabric.launch` method in a notebook.
+or use the :meth:`~lightning.fabric.fabric.Fabric.launch` method in a notebook.
 Learn more about :doc:`launching distributed training <launch>`.

 |